JanuszBedkowski/gpu_computing_in_robotics/README.md

 ## Use Cases

 ### fastSLAM
 This DEMO shows the parallel computing for fastSLAM.
-Each particle containes 3D map built based on registered Velodyne VLP 3D semantic data.
+Each particle containes 3D map built based on registered Velodyne VLP16 3D semantic data.
 The result is corrected trajectory.

 #### execute
 ./fastSLAM